fommil/fpmortals/manuscript/complete.md

 A>   res: Some(hello)
 A> ~~~~~~~~
 A>
-A> But be careful that you don't miss any cases or you'll get a runtime A> exception (a *totality* failure).
+A> But be careful not to miss any cases or there will be a runtime exception (a A> *totality* failure).
 A>
 A> {lang="text"}
 A> ~~~~~~~~